eveoh/syllabus-erdb/README.md

 Version 3.2.0
 -------------

  * `3.2/erdb32_indexes.sql`: Adds various missing indexes to the ERDB to improve read performance by factor 2-5.
+ * `3.2/fix_endtime-before-starttime.sql`: Fixes end time of activities that end at 0:00.

 Version 3.2.2
 -------------

  * `3.2.2/erdb322_indexes.sql`: Adds various missing indexes to the ERDB to improve read performance by factor 2-5.
+ * `3.2.2/fix_endtime-before-starttime.sql`: Fixes end time of activities that end at 0:00.